Ask A Biologist heading

 Limbic Lobe

-• Controls emotions like happiness, sadness and love
+• Controls emotions like happiness, sadness, and love

-Brain waves
+Brain Waves

-EEG recording netHow do you tell if the brain is working?
+How do you tell if the brain is working?
 What is it doing and how do you measure it?
-The science fiction looking head gear on the right measures the electrical activity in the brain.
-The electrical waves are called brain waves.
+The head gear on the right that looks like it's from a work of science fiction measures electrical activity in the brain.
+These electrical waves are called brain waves.

 When neurons send a signal they use electrical currents to pass messages to other nearby neurons.
-Just one or two neurons signaling too small a change to be noticed.
-When a huge group of neurons signal at once, they can be recorded and measured with the help of special tools.
+Just one or two neurons signaling is too small a change to be noticed.
+When a huge group of neurons signal at once, however, they can be recorded and measured with the help of special tools.

 Measuring electrical activity in the brain is usually done with electrodes.
 Electrodes are devices able to record electrical changes over time.
 These are attached to the surface of the skin in specific places around the head.
 Recordings of brain wave activity look like a series of waves.
 These are called electroencephalograms, or EEGs for short.